shupopo/Pictweet/README.md

 # Pictweet
-This is a Spring Boot Application.Like Instagram, users can post their tweet with picture.
+This is a Spring Boot Application.
+Like Instagram, users can post their tweet with picture.